vs comparison

 • Your team reviews submittals and you want to automate the cross-check against specs

-• You need enterprise security, SOC 2, and on-premise deployment options
+• You need enterprise security, SOC 2, and multi-region data hosting (EU, AU, US, UK)

 • You have a development team that wants to build on top of AEC-specific AI via API